 • Rate of occurrence: When we look at national statistics, this occurs in 1 out of every 10 to 15 patients and usually only on one side.
 Our 10-year review at The Piazza Center demonstrates that 1 out of every 30 to 40 patients who have breast implants placed will have capsular contracture.

-• What to do if you experience symptoms: If this complication occurs, we would return to the operating room when it is convenient for you.
+• What to do if you experience symptoms: If this complication occurs, we will return to the operating room when it is convenient for you.

 • Treatment: This breast implant revision procedure will entail replacing the implant, removing the abnormal scar capsule, aggressively washing out the breast with antibacterial solutions, and placing a brand new implant and biologic lining to prevent the recurrence of capsular contraction.
 The Piazza Center recurrence rate is only 9.7%.
 This means you have greater than a 90% success rate with this revision procedure to treat capsular contracture.
 Traditional treatment methods have a recurrence rate as high as 30% to 50%.